bufbuild-ru/docs/docs/generate/managed-mode/index.md

 :::

 it generates code from the `buf.build/protocolbuffers/java` plugin for the `.proto` file and puts it in the `gen/proto/com/acme/weather/v1` directory of your workspace.
-Your generated Java code files have a `package com.acme.weather.v1;` declaration.However, if you need the code to live in `gen/proto/net/acme/weather/v1` with a `package net.acme.weather.v1;` declaration, you add an `override` rule for `java_package_prefix` :
+Your generated Java code files have a `package com.acme.weather.v1;` declaration.

+However, if you need the code to live in `gen/proto/net/acme/weather/v1` with a `package net.acme.weather.v1;` declaration, you add an `override` rule for `java_package_prefix` :

 ```yaml
 version: v2